pace-gene/ghee/README.md

 - `--from DATE`: Start date in YYYY-MM-DD format (default: Monday 2 weeks ago)
 - `--to DATE`: End date in YYYY-MM-DD format (default: now)
 - `--no-ai-summary`: Disable AI-powered summary (enabled by default if GEMINI_KEY is set)
+- `--github-user USERNAME`: GitHub username to analyze (default: authenticated user).
+If specified without `--linear-user`, Linear will be disabled to avoid mixing users.
+- `--linear-user EMAIL_OR_ID`: Linear user email or ID to analyze (default: authenticated user).
+If specified without `--github-user`, GitHub will be disabled to avoid mixing users.

 ## Output